dankuck/vue-easeljs/README-draft.md

 you'll see Gary in mid-stride facing right.
 At frame 215, they're in a standing position.

-Next we added `easel-sprite` and the first attribute we added to it was `animation="walk"` to match the `easel-sprite-sheet`.
+Next we added `easel-sprite` and the first attribute we gave it was `animation="walk"` to match the `easel-sprite-sheet`.

 We also included `x` and `y` coordinates.
 Setting them to 200 and 150 put Gary